frederic-perez/AmE-dictionary/data/dictionary.md

 __in retrospect__ _idiom_ :two: Considering or analyzing the past, with the knowledge that one has now.
 __in short order__ _idiom_ :three: With no delay; quickly.
 __in so far as__ _adv_ :two: (insofar as) To the degree or extent that.
+__in someone’s shoes__ _idiom_ If you talk about being in someone’s shoes, you are describing how you would feel or act if you were in the same situation as them. _Stop and think how you would feel if you were in his shoes._ _If I were in her shoes, I’d probably want an explanation._ _If you were in his shoes what would you do?_
 __in stitches__ _idiom_
 __in tall cotton__ _idiom_ In a time or period of great success or wellbeing; doing very well.
 __in the black__ _idiom_ :two: Not in debt, profitable.